WaylonWalker/waylonwalker.com/pages/blog/kedro-node.md

 dataframe_node = node(MyDataFrame, "range", "df"),
 ```

-### inputs
+### inputs/outputs

-kedro inputs can be `None`, a catalog entry, or a dict mapping the functions
+kedro inputs and outputs can be `None`, a catalog entry, or a dict mapping the functions
 keyword arguments to catalog entries.
 Catalog entries are always represented
 as a string matching the key of the catalog entry you want to load.